philamp/jellygrail/README.md

 > [!CAUTION]
 > 18-04-2026: I can't ensure yet a flawless build due to recent changes in starlette python lib used by this project.
 I'm working on it as well as a multi-arch precompiled image.
+> In case of any failure, please [submit an issue ](https://github.com/philamp/jellygrail/issues).
 <p align="center">
 <img alt="jg" src="jg.png" />
 <h1 align="center">JellyGrail</h1>